HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ia-08-4/index.md

 # Identification and Authentication
 ## IA-08-4 - Identification and Authentication (non-organizational Users) | Use of Defined Profiles

-Conform to the following profiles for identity management [Assignment: organization-defined identity management profiles].
+Conform to the following profiles for identity management [ACF-defined identity management profiles].

 ## OPS Implementation